aws-cloudformation/aws-cloudformation-resource-providers-sagemaker/aws-sagemaker-modelpackagegroup/docs/README.md

 ### Ref

 When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the ModelPackageGroupArn.

+### Fn::GetAtt

+The `Fn::GetAtt` intrinsic function returns a value for a specified attribute of this type.
+The following are the available attributes and sample return values.

+For more information about using the `Fn::GetAtt` intrinsic function, see [Fn::GetAtt](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html).

+#### ModelPackageGroupArn

+The Amazon Resource Name (ARN) of the model package group.

+#### CreationTime

+The time at which the model package group was created.

+#### ModelPackageGroupStatus

+The status of a modelpackage group job.